IntermediateContent SEO

 Content Decay

 Content decay refers to the gradual decline in the performance of web content over time.
 As new content emerges and search algorithms evolve, previously top-performing pages can lose their visibility and traffic, necessitating regular updates and optimization.
+This decline can be attributed to various factors, including changes in user behavior, the introduction of new competitors, and shifts in search engine algorithms that prioritize fresh, relevant content.

 ⭐ Why is Content Decay Important to Understand?

 Recognizing content decay is crucial for maintaining the effectiveness of an SEO strategy.
 As content loses its ranking, it also loses its ability to attract organic traffic, which can impact overall site performance.
 Addressing decay helps sustain long-term SEO health.
+Ignoring content decay can lead to missed opportunities for engagement and conversion, as users may not find the information they seek, leading them to competitors.
+Understanding this phenomenon allows marketers to proactively manage their content strategy and ensure sustained visibility.

 ⚙️ How Does Content Decay Occur?